ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 4. In the **Add Public Key** window, click the **Key Type** dropdown list, and then click **Login**.

-5. Copy the entire SSH public key (all characters between, but not including, the double quotation marks) that you downloaded in Step 1, paste it in this field, and then click **Submit**.
+5. Copy the entire SSH public key (all characters between, but not including, the double quotation marks) that you downloaded in Step 1, paste it in this field, and then click **Submit** to save the key.

     For example, you would copy the following SSH public key: